11cafe/comfyui-workspace-manager/README.md

 A ComfyUI workflow and model manager extension to **organize and manage all your workflows, models and generated images in one place**.
 Seamlessly switch between workflows, track version history and image generation history, 1 click install models from Civit ai, browse/update your installed models

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!

-[6-14-2024] We have launched a new version of our website, www.nodecafe.co your previously shared workflows should still appear in the new webiste, but if you are missing some of your shared workflows in the new nodecafe.co, please DM me via Discoard @briefPeach or wechat wxkkk23333
+[6-14-2024] ✨✨We have launched a new version of our website, www.nodecafe.co your previously shared workflows should still appear in the new webiste, but if you are missing some of your shared workflows in the new nodecafe.co, please DM me via Discoard @briefPeach or wechat wxkkk23333

 [New!]
 We provide 👭**team workspace** now!
 If you need to **share workflows, backup workflow versions for enterprise and teams**, please contact me about our team/enterprise product at weixuanfu01@gmail.com or join discord and DM me @briefpeach

 ‼️ [3-23-2024]**search and install models from civitai is not working in previous versions**, because civitai changed something in their api. **Please update to the latest version** if you are seeing blank screen in Install Models dialog